 Mob beats man to death for allegedly stealing cattle in Maharashtra’s Raigad district

-The incident took place on the intervening night of May 6 and May 7 in the Mhasewadi village.
+The assault took place on the night of May 6 in Mhasewadi village.

 A man was lynched earlier this month by a mob of over 20 persons allegedly over suspicion of cattle theft in Maharashtra’s Raigad district, The Indian Express reported on Monday.

-The incident took place on the intervening night of May 6 and May 7 at the Mhasewadi village of Raigad.
+The assault took place on the night of May 6 in Mhasewadi village in Raigad.
 The matter came to light on Sunday.

 Six persons have been arrested so far, while a total of 13 have been booked in a case of rioting and murder, the police said.